6 teens arrested in Iowa school shooting that killed 1

 Police named the suspects as Octavio Lopez, 17; Henry Valladares-Amaya, 17; Manuel Buezo, 16; Romero Perdomo, 16; Alex Perdomo, 15; and Nyang Chamdual, 14.
 All are from Des Moines and the school district didn’t identify any as attending East.

+Police identified the 15-year-old killed as Jose David Lopez, of Des Moines.

-Police said in a Facebook post that the 15-year-old killed, who was not a student at the school, was the intended target of the drive-by shooting.
+Lopez, who was not a student at the school, was the intended target of the drive-by shooting, police said.
 The other two shot were females aged 16 and 18, who both attend East, and were simply bystanders caught in the shooting, police said.
-Police had not released the victims’ names by Tuesday morning.
+Police had not released the surviving victims’ names by Tuesday afternoon.

 Police said the 16-year-old girl remained hospitalized Tuesday in serious condition, while the 18-year-old remained hospitalized in critical condition.